richard-rhsr/Advent-of-Code_Solutions/README.md

-Advent of Code - Solutions
+# Advent of Code - Solutions

-I'm going to post here my solutions for the [Advent of Code][advent_of_code] puzzles.
+My solutions for the [Advent of Code][advent_of_code] puzzles.

-As a self imposed, extra challenge, I'm going to develop the answers in Elixir, a language which I don't have any prior experience.
+As a self imposed, extra challenge, I'm going to develop the answers in Elixir, a language in which I don't have any prior experience.

 Feel free to compare them to your own solutions and PR alternative answers.

 *WARNING: Spoilers*

 You should really try the puzzles for yourself before looking for answers.

 <!-- Links -->